SpeedyCoder/mpserver/README.md

 The component stores a mapping from session ids to current state of the session.

-Every new request gets assigned a unique session id and a mapping from the generated id to the initial state is stored.
-The result of the call to the `Result` function on the initial state with the provided value is then sent down the pipeline.
+Every new request gets assigned a unique session id and a mapping from the generated id to the next state, which is generated from the initial state using the provided value, is stored.
+The result of the call to the `Result` function on the next state with the provided value is then sent down the pipeline.

 When a request with set `Session-Id` header comes in, the component gets the current state for the session and gets the next state for it based on the provided value.